Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 Patient information sheet1

-Parents are asked for permission to allow their child’s medical and educational information to be used for outcome measures.
+Parents are asked for permission to allow their child’s medical and educational information to be used by healthcare professionals for outcome measures.

 B (Low quality)